DawnbrandBots/bastion-bot/docs/card-search.md

 ![Search result for above message, part 1](./img/card-search-1.png)
 ![Search result for above message, part 2](./img/card-search-2.png)

-Unlike old card search, this now works in threads and voice chats!
+This works in any type of channel, including forums, threads, and voice chats, as long as Bastion is in the channel.

-There are also new hyperlinks to external websites, up-to-date non-English card text, and improved Pendulum Monster display.
+Completely internationalized

 The card information is presented in the same Discord embeds as [`/search`](/docs/commands/search.md).

 A maximum of THREE cards can be fetched per message, to avoid spamming.